asemio/SZXX/README.md

 #### Arguments:
 - `max_buffering`
   - Default: unlimited.
-  - Sets a limit to the number of rows that may be buffered.
+  - Sets a limit to the number of rows that may be buffered while looking for the SST.
 Raises an exception if it runs out of buffer space before reaching the SST.
 - `filter`
   - Use this filter to drop uninteresting rows and reduce the number of rows that must be buffered.
+  - When `filter` returns `true`, the row is buffered
+  - When `filter` returns `false`, the row is dropped
   - If necessary, use `Xlsx.Expert.parse_row_without_sst` to access cell-level data.
 See the examples below.
   - This function is called on every row of every sheet (except for sheets removed by `filter_sheets`).
 - `filter_sheets`